You are here

 - ICD-10-AM Codes: I34.1

-This is a problem of the mitral valve of the heart where the valve prolapses into the atrium during ventricular contraction.
+This is a disorder of the mitral valve of the heart, where the valve prolapses into the atrium during ventricular contraction.
+It may result in mitral regurgitation.
+If so it is usually mild or trivial and more rarely may become severe.

 Additional diagnoses covered by SOP